ckaestne/seai/lectures/16_fairness_i/fairness_i.md

 ![](justice.jpeg)

 * Also called _fairness through blindness_
-* Ignore/eliminate sensitive attributes from dataset
+* Ignore certain sensitive attributes when making a decision
 * Example: Remove gender or race from a credit card scoring system
 * __Q.
 Advantages and limitations__?